tensionHuang/hello-world/README.md

 # hello-world

++ Introduction
-Hi, I'm TH.
+    > Hi, I'm TH.
-It is my first time to learn git and github.
+    > It is my first time to learn git and github.

-It's so cool
+    > It's so cool

++ Hobbies